Hart Crane: Career

 Can trace paths tear-wet, and forget all blight.

 — Hart Crane's "C33" as published in Bruno's Weekly in 1917.

 Crane's first published work was the poem "C33", which was published in the Greenwich journal Bruno's Weekly in 1917 in a feature entitled "Oscar Wilde: Poems in His Praise".
 The poem is named after Oscar Wilde's cell in The Ballad of Reading Gaol and his name appeared misspelled in print as "Harold H Crone".
 The style he would use in his later books is apparent in poems written at the time.
 Crane dropped out of East High School in Cleveland during his junior year in December 1916 and left for New York City, promising his parents he would later attend Columbia University.
 His parents, in the middle of divorce proceedings, were upset.
 Crane took various copywriting jobs and moved between friends' apartments in Manhattan.
+For a period, he rented a room at 25 East 11th Street from a motion-picture scriptwriter named Mrs. Walton, who encouraged his writing.
 Crane's mother and father were constantly fighting, and they divorced on April 14, 1917.
 (Note: Page 35 of Paul Mariani's The Broken Tower: The Life of Hart Crane states that the divorce was expected to conclude on April 1.)
 The same year, he attempted to enlist in the military, but was rejected due to being a minor.

 He worked in a munitions plant until the end of World War I. Between 1917 and 1924, he moved back and forth between New York and Cleveland, working as an advertising copywriter and a worker in his father's factory.
 In 1925, he briefly lived with Caroline Gordon and Allen Tate.
 The two had a dispute with Crane due to the mess his belongings made throughout the house.
 Additionally, Crane and Tate had a disagreement over the negative outlook of T. S. Eliot's work.
 This prompted them to leave two letters under his door requesting that he move out, which he did.
 He wrote his mother and grandmother in the spring of 1924:

 Just imagine looking out your window directly on the East River with nothing intervening between your view of the Statue of Liberty, way down the harbour, and the marvelous beauty of Brooklyn Bridge close above you on your right!
 All of the great new skyscrapers of lower Manhattan are marshaled directly across from you, and there is a constant stream of tugs, liners, sail boats, etc in procession before you on the river!
 It's really a magnificent place to live.
 This section of Brooklyn is very old, but all the houses are in splendid condition and have not been invaded by foreigners...

 Based on Crane's letters, New York was where he felt most at home.
 Additionally, much of his poetry takes place there.